-Still, since most of these successes rely on subgrid models for (AGN) feedback, a complete understanding of and a full match with observations are still to be reached.
-Notably, although the modulation of star formation of galaxies within clusters, that are more likely to be quenched than in the field, is reproduced, the fraction of quenched galaxies, that depends on the large scale environment or more generally the history of the cluster, leaves the mechanism responsible for their quenching open to questions \citep[e.g.][]{2012MNRAS.424..232W,wei12,2015ApJ...806..101H}.
-Several processes involving interactions with \#1 the intracluster medium: ram pressure stripping \citep[e.g][]{2013MNRAS.429.1747M}, strangulation or starvation because of the hot environment preventing the gas reservoir to be filled again \citep[e.g.][]{2008MNRAS.387...79V}, or a combination of both \citep[e.g.][]{1999MNRAS.309..161M}~; \#2 other cluster members through either fly-by or merger events \citep{1996Natur.379..613M,1998ApJ...495..139M} have been suggested.
-Additionally, \citet{2017MNRAS.470.4186B} hinted that not only does the high density environment affect gas content and star formation rates (SFRs) of cluster galaxies but it might also impact galaxy stellar masses out to large radii from the cluster centers implying fundamental biases when stellar masses are used to compare `similar' galaxies in fields and clusters.
+However, since most of these successes rely on subgrid models for feedback, a complete understanding of (and a full match with) observations are still to be reached.
+Notably, although the modulation of star formation of galaxies within clusters (which are more likely to be quenched than in the field) is reproduced, the fraction of quenched galaxies (which depends on the large-scale environment or more generally the history of the cluster) leaves the mechanism responsible for their quenching open to question \citep[e.g.,][]{2012MNRAS.424..232W,wei12,2015ApJ...806..101H}.
+Several processes involve interactions with: 1) the intracluster medium via ram-pressure stripping \citep[e.g][]{2013MNRAS.429.1747M}, and strangulation or starvation because of the hot environment preventing the gas reservoir to be filled again \citep[e.g.,][]{2008MNRAS.387...79V}, or a combination of both \citep[e.g.,][]{1999MNRAS.309..161M}~; 2) other cluster members through either flyby or merger events \citep{1996Natur.379..613M,1998ApJ...495..139M} have been suggested.
+Additionally, \citet{2017MNRAS.470.4186B} hinted that not only does the high-density environment affect gas content and star formation rates (SFRs) of cluster galaxies, but it might also impact galaxy stellar masses out to large radii from the cluster centers, implying fundamental biases when stellar masses are used to compare similar galaxies in fields and clusters.
 Complications could be added if physical processes at stakes also depend on the halo mass.
 The same is true for the metallicity.
-For instance, in order to simultaneously match the observed constraints on the intracluster medium metallicity and on the stellar mass-to-light ratios, the metal yield from supernovae must increase with the cluster mass but in a fashion that seems unjustified by current chemical and population synthesis models \citep{2014MNRAS.444.3581R}.\\
+For instance, in order to simultaneously match the observed constraints on the intracluster medium metallicity and on the stellar mass-to-light ratios, the metal yield from supernovae must increase with the cluster mass, but in a fashion that seems unjustified by current chemical and population synthesis models \citep{2014MNRAS.444.3581R}.